Keeping up with 2023 retail ecommerce trends is key to surviving in a cutthroat competitive market and maintaining brand longevity.

 Influencer marketing will continue to influence online retail sales and total retail sales in the future.
 According to Statista, the global Instagram influencer market size has nearly tripled over the last four years.
 And that’s just one social media platform.

 The influencer marketing landscape will continue to evolve in 2021 and beyond, but don’t expect it to go away.
 It’s here to stay.
 This is one of those often overlooked retail ecommerce trends that you need to focus on in the year to come.

 Go back in time a few years, and online shopping typically meant checking out on a traditional computer.

-However, in 2021 and beyond, mobile online shopping and multi-channel shopping will continue its ascent.
+However, in 2023 and beyond, mobile online shopping and multi-channel shopping will continue their ascent.

 Get this: 79% of smartphone users have made a purchase online using their mobile device in the last 6 months.

 With this in mind, it’s time to optimize your ecommerce store for mobile shoppers (if you’ve yet to do so).
 This means many things, including, but not limited to: